martintrojer/martintrojer.github.com/content/post/2013-09-07-retrofitting-the-reloaded-pattern-into-clojure-projects.md

 If you have a `:main` (and `:aot`) key in your `project.clj` you might have noticed that you have quite a few .class files in your jar.
 This is usually not a big deal, but it causes problems for clojure.tools.namespace since it can't unload these namespaces correctly.

-One method to minimize the class files in your jar is a namespace containing your new entry point;
+One method to minimize the class files in your jar is a namespace containing your new entry point:

 ```clojure
 (ns app